Truman (book)

-Truman is a 1992 biography of the 33rd President of the United States Harry S. Truman written by popular historian David McCullough.
-The book won the 1993 Pulitzer Prize for Biography or Autobiography.
-The book was later made into a movie with the same name by HBO.
+Truman is a 1992 biography of the 33rd president of the United States, Harry S. Truman, by the American historian David McCullough.
+It won the 1993 Pulitzer Prize for Biography or Autobiography and was made into a 1995 television film by HBO.

 Plot summary

-The book provides a biography of Harry Truman in chronological fashion from his birth to his rise to U.S. Senator, Vice President, and President.
-It follows his activities until death, exploring many of the major decisions he made as president, including his decision to drop the atom bomb on Hiroshima and Nagasaki, his meetings and confrontation with Joseph Stalin during the end of World War II, his decision to create the Marshall Plan, his decision to send troops to the Korean War, his decision to recognize the State of Israel, and his decision to desegregate the U.S. Armed Forces.
+The book provides a biography of Truman in chronological fashion from his birth to his rise to U.S. senator, vice president, and president.
+It follows his activities until death, exploring many of the major decisions he made as president, including his decision to drop the atom bomb on Hiroshima and Nagasaki, his meetings and confrontation with Joseph Stalin during the end of World War II, his decision to create the Marshall Plan, his decision to send troops to the Korean War, his decision to recognize the State of Israel, and his decision to racially desegregate the U.S. Armed Forces.

 Production

-After writing Mornings on Horseback, which was McCullough's first biography and consisted of an in-depth look at a small period in the life of former United States President Theodore Roosevelt, McCullough wanted to do a more full biography, "a mural instead of a Vermeer."
+After writing Mornings on Horseback, which was his first biography and consisted of an in-depth look at a small period in the life of U.S. President Theodore Roosevelt, McCullough wanted to do a more full biography, "a mural instead of a Vermeer."
 At first, McCullough attempted to write a biography about Pablo Picasso, but abandoned the project in favor of doing a book on Truman.

 McCullough decided that he would structure the story of Truman's biography in chronological fashion.
-McCullough explained his reasoning for this decision by stating: "It's been very fashionable lately to begin biographies anywhere but at the beginning, heaven forbid.
+He explained his reasoning: "It's been very fashionable lately to begin biographies anywhere but at the beginning, heaven forbid.
 But I didn't want to do anything tricky or fashionable because [Truman] was neither of those things.
 Harry Truman was a 19th-century man and I decided I would proceed as a great 19th-century biographer would, or as Dickens would."

-In effort to better understand his subject, McCollough took several actions to emulate the life and activities of Truman.
+In effort to better understand his subject, McCullough took several actions to emulate the life and activities of Truman.
 For instance, he would begin each day with a brisk early-morning walk, just as Harry S. Truman did.
-He also lived in Truman's hometown Independence, Missouri for a little while.
+He also lived in Truman's hometown, Independence, Missouri, for a little while.
 He also raced through the United States Capitol retracing the path Truman ran when he was summoned to the White House after the death of Franklin D. Roosevelt.

-To help research the book, McCullough interviewed hundreds of people who knew Truman, including relatives and Secret Service Agents, read numerous letters and documents, and read almost all the books written about Truman.
+In his research for the book, McCullough interviewed hundreds of people who knew Truman, including relatives and U.S. Secret Service agents, read numerous letters and documents, and read almost all the books written about Truman.

-While working on the book McCullough would read every draft page aloud to his wife and having her read the pages back to him.
+While working on the book McCullough would read every draft page aloud to his wife and have her read the pages back to him.
 McCullough explained this practice by stating: "You can hear things that you cannot see.
 Redundancies, awkward expressions.
 Painters often look at their work in the mirror because you can see flaws that you don't see looking straight at a canvas."